podcasts-org/podcast-pile-process/README.md

 - `-v, --verbose`: Enable verbose logging

 The worker will:
-1. **Load models once at startup** - NeMo diarization and ASR models are loaded once and reused for all jobs
+1. **Load models once at startup** - Models are loaded based on selected languages:
+   - **English/other**: Parakeet TDT (NeMo ASR)
+   - **Chinese (zh)**: FireRedASR-AED-L
+   - If languages contain `zh` or `cn`, FireRedASR is loaded
+   - If languages contain non-Chinese codes, Parakeet is loaded
 2. Request jobs from the manager (filtered by language)
 3. Download the audio file
+4. Perform diarization (always uses NeMo SortFormer)
-4. Perform diarization and transcription on the specified GPU
+5. Perform transcription using the appropriate model based on job language
-5. Compute SHA256 and MD5 hashes of the audio file
+6. Compute SHA256 and MD5 hashes of the audio file
-6. Upload results (JSON, transcription, diarization, GPU info, processing time) back to the manager
+7. Upload results (JSON, transcription, diarization, GPU info, processing time) back to the manager
-7. Repeat continuously (unless `--once` is used)
+8. Repeat continuously (unless `--once` is used)

 **Multi-GPU Support:**
 - When using `--all-gpus` or `--gpus`, each GPU gets its own worker process